zwang695/alexa-skills-list/skills/B01DKESOCI/README.md

 Introducing you the PokeyFinder, The first skill to give you information about all pokemon.
 Now learn about any pokemon by simply asking, "Ask pokey finder about Pikachu."
-You can also ask alexa, "Ask pokey finder to find some pokemon?
+You can also ask alexa, "Ask pokey finder to find some pokemon”

 ***